 Even if we’re travelling on a budget, we try to grab something precious to us.
-It’s difficult to say no to a nice souvenir which will remind of happy travelling days.
+It’s difficult to say no to a nice souvenir which will remind of happy travelling days, right?
 As for me, I like a lot going through all my memorable stuff.
 Thinking about where and how I found nice souvenirs always turns me into a cheerful mood.

-First of all, come traditional Russian souvenirs.
+Let’s begin with traditional Russian souvenirs.
 They are easily recognizable.
 Moreover, every traditional Russian souvenir has a long story.
 The best craftsmen have been manufacturing them for centuries.

 Traditional Russian souvenirs are usually hand-made items which have artistic value.

-Russian nesting dolls (matryoshka) is one of the most famous and beloved Russian souvenirs.
+Russian nesting dolls (matryoshka) are one of the most famous and beloved Russian souvenirs.
 This is a kit of painted wooden dolls.
 Every doll is detachable and hides a smaller figure inside.
 As usual, all these dolls have different design.

 Originally, Matryoshka is a good-looking maiden.
 However, nowadays we can find diverse versions: matryoshkas-animals, matryoshkas-political leaders or matryoshkas-football players.
 Some of them are funny but I’d recommend opting for a traditional one: maidens or families.